alphagov/router-api/docs/api-endpoints.md

 Information about the route data structure can be found in the [router repository](https://github.com/alphagov/router#routes).

+Router watches its database for changes and will pick up new/changed/deleted routes automatically within a few seconds.

 ### Getting details of a route:

 ``` sh